RaadKamal/RaadKamal.github.io/README.md

-Deepsite (https://deepsiteai.com/) to create the portfolio, and afterwards mainly some JavaScript built-in tweaks to make it look good and nicely scrollable.
+Deepsite (https://deepsiteai.com/) to create the portfolio, and afterwards, mainly some JavaScript built-in tweaks to make it look good and nicely scrollable.

 Upcoming improvements: